valentinsimeonov/minishell/README.md

  	- exit
- 	- getcwd
-		-get the pathname of the current work directory char *getcwd(char *buf, size_t size);
- 	- chdir
-		-The chdir() changes the cwd to path, which can be relative to the cwd or an absolute path name.
-		-Return Value: upon success: 0 -- else: -1

 	<sys/stat.h> : https://pubs.opengroup.org/onlinepubs/7908799/xsh/sysstat.h.html
  	- stat
  	- lstat
  	- fstat

- 	- unlink
- 	- execve
- 	- dup
- 	- dup2
- 	- pipe
  	- stat -> not used
  	- lstat -> not used
  	- fstat -> not used